 The Compliance Enforcement Division investigates cases of document fraud and identity theft that involve the use of DMV processes.

 The Occupational and Business Licensing Section issues DMV licenses to nearly every business in the motor vehicle industry: dealers, lessors, distributors, brokers, manufacturers, rebuilders, body shops, wreckers, salvage pools, transporters, autonomous vehicle developers, emission inspection stations and driving schools.
+Repair garages must register with the DMV.

 Vehicle salesmen, emissions inspectors and drive school instructors are also licensed individually.